Can Lyme Disease Trigger CRPS? The Link Between Infection and Nerve Pain

-A man in Slovenia developed unexplained, severe limb pain that wouldn’t respond to standard treatment.
+A man in Slovenia developed unexplained, severe limb pain that would not respond to standard treatment.
+X-rays and scans pointed to Complex Regional Pain Syndrome (CRPS), yet blood tests revealed active Lyme disease.

-Understanding the Lyme Disease–CRPS Connection
+Understanding the Lyme Disease CRPS Connection

 Although rare, CRPS (formerly Reflex Sympathetic Dystrophy) can appear after infection, including Lyme disease.
+Type I involves pain without documented nerve damage, while Type II involves documented nerve injury.

 What CRPS Feels Like